Seyed07/Autonomous-Driving-via-Hybrid-Learning-and-Diffusion-Planning/README.md

 PPO employs a policy gradient approach:

 -   **Policy:** Maps observations to a probabilistic distribution over continuous actions (steering and throttle).
 -   **Value Function:** Estimates long-term rewards for state evaluation.
 -   **Optimization:** Uses a clipped objective to ensure stable policy updates, balancing exploration and exploitation.

 #### Environment and Rewards

-- **Observation Space:** Combines processed camera images and LiDAR data, providing a comprehensive view of the environment.
+-   **Observation Space:** Combines processed camera images (`(80, 160, 3)`) and LiDAR data (`180` points), providing a comprehensive view of the environment.
 -   **Action Space:** Continuous steering and throttle commands, normalized for consistency.
-- **Reward Structure:**
+-   **Reward Structure:** A state-aware reward function (`calculate_reward`) is used, which provides rewards tailored to the current navigation state:
     -   *Action Alignment*: Encourages similarity to expert actions during early training.
     -   *Safety*: Penalizes proximity to obstacles to prioritize collision avoidance.
-  - *Lane Keeping*: Rewards precise alignment with the lane center.
+    -   *Lane Keeping*: Rewards precise alignment with the lane center, penalizing deviation.
     -   *Progress*: Incentivizes efficient forward movement.

 ### Training Process